CobeyH/Tandem-Ride-Share/README.md

 ### Installing Node

-Of course downloading node off thier site and using thier installer is an option. *But* I recommend using
+Of course downloading node off thier site and using their installer is an option. *But* I recommend using

 Windows - [chocolatey](https://chocolatey.org/)